resucutie/beyond-software-list/index.md

 :c-macos: `:c-macos:` - Runs on MacOS
 :c-linux: `:c-linux:` - Runs on Linux
 :c-cli: `:c-cli:` - Is a command line only application
+:c-extension: `:c-extension:` - Is avaiable as a browser extension
 :c-chrome: `:c-chrome:` - Runs on Chrome
 :c-firefox: `:c-firefox:` - Runs on Firefox
 :c-proprietary: `:c-proprietary:` - Is proprietary